xwmario/Warez/README.md

 ## Music
 - [94hiphop](http://94hiphop.com/) - (insecure) - Download Free Hip Hop Albums!
 - [Beets](http://beets.io/) - (insecue) - The purpose of beets is to get your music collection right once and for all.
 It catalogs your collection, automatically improving its metadata as it goes using the MusicBrainz database.
-- [CDBao](http://anonym.es/?https://www.cdbao.net/) - Chinese invite-only page for music.
+- [CDBao](http://anonym.es/?https://www.cdbao.net/) - (invite only) - A chinese age for various music.
+- [DQQD](http://anonym.es/?https://dqqd.org/) - Provides music via sharehoster, rapidgator etc.
 - [FreeAllMusic](http://anonym.es/?https://freeallmusic.top/) - Download any high quality music and up-to-date to the latest releases.
 - [LibreSonic](http://anonym.es/?https://github.com/Libresonic/libresonic) - Media streaming software.
 - [MOOVAL](http://anonym.es/?https://www.mooval.de/) - Easily move your playlists, tracks and likes from one streaming service to another.